-Ice Globe Theatre Stage Manager 2004-2005;
+Ice Globe Theatre, Stage Manager 2004-2005;

-Principal designer, Hotel Lobby, Ice Church, Ice Fountain, 2003;
+Principal designer, Icehotel Lobby, Ice Fountain, 2003;

-Principal designer, Hotel Lobby, 2004;
+Principal designer, Icehotel Lobby, 2004;

-Principal designer and project leader, Absolut Icebar International, 2005-2006;
+Principal designer & project leader, Absolut Icebar International, 2005-2006;

 Absolut Icebar International

-Collaboration with Julia Adzuki, Badufors, Norway.
+Collaboration with Julia Adzuki.

-3-month tour with 38-person cast, 2 trailer set.
+3-month Lappland tour with 38-person cast, 2 trailer set, stage 8x23m, 8 vertical trusses.
 Sweden.

 The Snow Show

-Snow Sculpting Competition, collaboration with Mats Indseth & Mark Armstrong.
+Collaboration with Mats Indseth & Mark Armstrong.

-Main square sculpture by invitation, Valloire, France.
+Main square sculpture by invitation 2002.

 Artist and Jury first prize, public third prize, 2001.

-Minus Snow and Ice Symposium, invited consultant, Oslo, Norway.
+Minus Snow and Ice Symposium, invited consultant.

 Malselv Millennium Sculpture